 - Number of transportation companies in your area

 A lot of folks view shipping container homes as environmentally friendly for their sustainable properties.
-Upcycling used storage containers means we’re conserving metal resources.
+Upcycling used storage containers means you’re conserving metal resources.

-It’s pretty safe to say that shipping containers are as strong as the Man of Steel himself.
-As what every emergency shelter should be.
+It’s pretty safe to say that shipping containers are as strong as the Man of Steel himself—as every emergency shelter should be.

 Some shipping containers are also made from aluminum and fiber-reinforced polymer or a combination of both.
-You can check the video above to see how shipping containers are made.
+You can check the video above to see how shipping containers are created.

 Shipping companies take containers out of the rotation after 10 to 12 years, but when you repurpose them into homes, container houses can easily last over 50 years with proper maintenance.
 Not too shabby for an off-grid home, eh?

-Shipping container homes are the type of off-grid home you can build for a low price while still serving its purpose when SHTF.
-Shipping container cost is only a few thousand dollars and maybe slightly more depending on the quality and location.
+A shipping container home is the type of off-grid home you can build for a low price while still serving its purpose when SHTF.
+Shipping containers cost only a few thousand dollars and maybe slightly more depending on the quality and location.

-We’d say they’re 30 percent cheaper than a traditional house with the same size built from the ground up.
+We’d say they’re 30 percent cheaper than a traditional house of the same size built from the ground up.

-Off-grid homes can invite possible break-ins, but shipping container homes are made from solid steel, making penetration into the house almost impossible.
+Off-grid homes can invite possible break-ins, but shipping container homes are made from solid steel, making infiltration almost impossible.

-Folks who wish to resell their shipping container homes may do so with ease.
-Well-maintained ones can retain their resale value and be easily resold since it’s possible to ship them anywhere.
+Folks who wish to resell their shipping container homes may easily do so.
+Well-maintained ones can retain their resale value and be resold fast since it’s possible to ship them anywhere.

 Cons of Shipping Container Homes

-As with any survival shelter, shipping container homes come with downsides, too.
+As with any survival shelter, shipping container homes come with downsides.
 It all depends on the threats you want to keep at bay.
 Read on so you can make an informed decision:

-Before you plant your shipping container home on-site, you must already set a strong foundation in place to secure it to the ground.
-A foundation may cost you a few bucks more, but a solid, well-built one will ensure the weight is appropriately distributed and that your shelter will stand securely.
+Before you plant your shipping container home on-site, a strong foundation must already be established to secure it to the ground.
+A foundation may cost you a few more bucks, but a solid, well-built one will ensure the weight is appropriately distributed and that your shelter will stand securely.

-Steel absorbs and transmits heat and cold very well.
-Shipping containers are made from this same material.
-And this is where controlling the temperature inside a container home can be a pain in the butt.
+Steel absorbs and transmits heat and cold well.
+Shipping containers are made from this same material, so this is where controlling the temperature inside a container home can be a pain in the butt.

 Your only solution is installing the correct type of insulation, which can downsize your already limited living space.
-But you gotta make it work if you wanna have a livable house.
+But you have to make it work if you want a livable house.

-Since these large steel boxes are initially used for shipping, chances are they might’ve carried hazardous industrial materials and toxic chemicals.
+Since these large steel boxes were initially used for shipping, chances are they might have carried hazardous industrial materials and toxic chemicals.

-Before you put your money on shipping containers, make sure you inspect them carefully to confirm if they’re safe for home construction.
+Before you put your money into shipping containers, inspect them carefully to confirm they’re safe for home construction.

-Shipping containers are made out of metal.
-It’s a no-brainer that this type of material rusts over time, especially when exposed to saltwater or humid and wet climates.
+Shipping containers are created out of metal.
+It’s a no-brainer that this material rusts over time, especially when exposed to saltwater or humid and wet climates.

 To protect your container home from rust and corrosion, keep your place clean and dry because water is enemy number one.

-It might’ve crossed your mind to build an underground home using a shipping container, but a large amount of force exerted horizontally by the soil into the steel box would cause some structural issues.
+It might have crossed your mind to build an underground home using a shipping container, but a large amount of force exerted horizontally by the soil into the steel box would cause some structural issues.

 Of course, you must involve proper planning to enjoy a self-sufficient home’s benefits to the fullest!
-We wanna get out of dodge safely, not stay in an off-grid rust-bucket.
+You want to get out of dodge safely, not stay in an off-grid rust bucket.

 Are you convinced about building a shipping container home?
 Let us know in the comments below!